netdata/netdata/collectors/python.d.plugin/rabbitmq/README.md

 ### Per-Queue Chart configuration

-RabbitMQ users with the "monitoring" tag cannot see all queue data, you'll need a user with read permissions here.
+RabbitMQ users with the "monitoring" tag cannot see all queue data.
+You'll need a user with read permissions.
 To create a dedicated user for netdata:

 ```bash
 rabbitmqctl add_user netdata ChangeThisSuperSecretPassword